pbonsembiante/utils/README.md

 Still working on the unit tests for the older code (Lists, Exceptions and Dictionaries).

-The new functionalities will always come with at least a basic unit test file in the test folder of the project.
+Finally added Unity for unit testing.

-I'll be changing the unit tests to Unity framework soon, for a more efficient testing environment and flexibility.
+I'll be migrating the old tests soon to the new framework.

 ## Contributors